Skip to main content

 Introduction

 Laravel 13 was released on March 17, 2026.
-As with every annual major release, it brings meaningful improvements — but this cycle is notable for its focus on AI-native workflows, safer defaults, and more expressive developer APIs.
-Breaking changes are minimal, so most applications can upgrade with little effort.
-At the same time, new features like the Laravel AI SDK and semantic search have the potential to change how modern applications are built.
+As with the yearly major release cadence, Laravel 13 focuses in particular on AI-native workflows, safer defaults, and more expressive developer APIs.
+Breaking changes are kept to a minimum, so most applications can upgrade with only small adjustments.
+On the other hand, many new features—the Laravel AI SDK, semantic search, and more—have been added that can significantly change how modern applications are built.

-Laravel 13 requires PHP 8.3 or higher.
-Support for PHP 8.2 has been dropped.
+Laravel 13 requires PHP 8.3 or later.
+Support for PHP 8.2 has ended.

 Major new features